elabftw/elabftw/doc/manual.rst

 eLabFTW uses :rfc:`3161` for timestamping.
 So any TSA providing a :rfc:`3161` compatible way of timestamping will work.

+By default, eLabFTW is configured to use the timestamping server of `pki.dfn.de <https://www.pki.dfn.de/zeitstempeldienst/>`_.
+It allows you to timestamp your experiments for free if you are doing research.

+You can also use a different timestamping provider.
+For instance `SafeCreative <https://tsa.safecreative.org/>`_ is known to work.
+Download their `certificate <https://tsa.safecreative.org/certificate>`_ in the elabftw folder and configure your timestamping settings to use that file.
+The URL is `http://tsa.safecreative.org <http://tsa.safecreative.org>`_.
+You are limited to 5 timestamps by day and IP address.

 elabid
 ``````
 In the bottom right part of the experiment, you can see something like : «Unique elabid : 20150526-e72646c3ecf59b4f72147a52707629150bca0f91».
 This number is unique to each experiment.
 You can use it to reference an experiment with an external database.